A Nonparametric Framework for Universal Difference-in-Differences: Simulation

-The top panel of Figure \ref{Fig-ContiSim1} visually summarizes the results.
-In terms of bias, for both outcome types, we visually find that the proposed estimator $\widehat{\tau}_{\OREC}$ yields negligible biases across all $N$.
-In contrast, the estimator developed under the PT assumption $\widehat{\tau}_{\PT}$ is biased, which is expected due to the simulation setup.
-The bottom panel of Figure \ref{Fig-ContiSim1} provides numerical summaries of our estimator $\widehat{\tau}_{\OREC}$.
-As $N$ increases, all three standard errors of $\widehat{\tau}_{\OREC}$ decrease, and their values are similar to each other.
-Lastly, we find that empirical coverage from both 95\% confidence intervals based on the asymptotic standard error and multiplier bootstrap is close to the nominal coverage.
-Based on these simulation results, the performance of the proposed estimator $\widehat{\tau}_{\OREC}$ was found to align with the asymptotic properties established in Section \ref{sec:property}.
+The top panel of Figure \ref{Fig-ContiSim1} summarizes the bias results.
+For both outcome types, the proposed estimator $\widehat{\tau}_{\text{UDID}}$ yields negligible bias across all sample sizes.
+Notably, $\widehat{\tau}_{\text{UDID}}$ performs competitively even when compared to the oracle efficient estimator $\widehat{\tau}_{\text{UDID}}^*$.
+In contrast, the estimator developed under the PT assumption $\widehat{\tau}_{\text{DID}}$ is biased, which is expected due to the simulation setup.
+The bottom panel of Figure \ref{Fig-ContiSim1} provides numerical summaries of our estimator $\widehat{\tau}_{\text{UDID}}$.
+As $N$ increases, all standard errors of $\widehat{\tau}_{\text{UDID}}$ decrease, and their values are similar to each other.
+Furthermore, the asymptotic standard error (ASE) of $\widehat{\tau}_{\text{UDID}}$ is remarkably similar to the ASE of $\widehat{\tau}_{\text{UDID}}^*$.
+This similarity corroborates the consistency of our variance estimator established in Theorem \ref{thm-AsympNormal}.
+Lastly, we find that the empirical coverage from 95\% confidence intervals based on the asymptotic standard error is close to the nominal coverage.
+Based on these simulation results, the performance of the proposed estimator was found to align with the asymptotic properties established in Section \ref{sec:property}.

-In some additional simulations not reported, we find that in a setting where both the OREC and PT assumptions hold, $\widehat{\tau}_{\OREC}$ and $\widehat{\tau}_{\PT}$ generally perform well, both are consistent and asymptotically normal, and neither estimator appears to clearly dominate in terms of efficiency.